SteelCompendium/data-rules-md-dse/Abilities/Tactician/8th-Level Features/Finish Them.md

   scc:
     - mcdm.heroes.v1:feature.ability.tactician.8th-level-feature:finish-them-11-focus
   scdc:
-    - 1.1.1:13.2.4.2:04
+    - 1.1.1:11.2.4.2:04
   source: mcdm.heroes.v1
   target: One creature
   type: feature/ability/tactician/8th-level-feature
 effects:
+  - name: Effect
-  - effect: The target is killed.
+    effect: The target is killed.
 Additionally, the creature who caused the target to be winded can spend a Recovery.
-    name: Effect
 ```